China rejects sanctions as Ukraine war tops summit agenda | Politics

 China says it is not taking sides in the conflict but it has declared a “no limits” partnership with Russia and refuses to condemn the invasion.
 Beijing routinely amplifies Russian disinformation about the conflict, and does not refer to it as an invasion or a war in keeping with Russian practice.

+In a news release following a first summit session, Li was quoted as affirming the importance of China-EU ties, saying he hoped the two “remain open to each other, steadily expand market access, protect fair competition and promote trade and investment liberalisation and facilitation”.

+“China hopes that the EU will also provide a sound business environment to Chinese businesses investing and developing in Europe,” Li was quoted as saying.

-Prior to the summit, EU officials said they would look for signs Beijing is willing to cooperate on bringing an end to the war.
+Prior to the summit, EU officials said they would look for signs Beijing is willing to cooperate on ending the war.
 The meeting takes place amid rising negative sentiment within the bloc fuelled by China's aggressive foreign policies and trade practices.

+“The international community notably China and the EU have a mutual responsibility to use their joint influence and diplomacy to bring an end to Russia's war in Ukraine and the associated humanitarian crisis,” Michel tweeted.

 Underlying the EU's expectations for China is the possibility of penalties against Chinese companies that undermine measures taken against Russia.
 EU officials point out that 13.7% of China's total trade is done with the 27-nation bloc, and 12% with the United States, compared with just 2.4% with Russia.